AniketPandey25/Food-Recommendation-System/README.md

 # FOOD RECOMMENDATION SERVICE
 It's a food recommendation app that gives you various recipes based on your search and demand.
-Just put your though in the search bar and you will have more recipes realted to it.
+Just put your thought in the search bar and you will have more recipes realted to it.
 Also, if your day is not going that good just put in a picture of yourself and it will give you recipes to lighten your mood.

 # Prerequisite
 1. Install Git https://git-scm.com/downloads